Dehradun railway station

 Dehradun Terminal railway station is a railway station in Dehradun, Uttarakhand, India, on the Northern line of the Northern Railway network.
 It is owned by Indian Railways.

 It was established in 1899 by the British.
-Several lines which run to and from the station include: Dehradun Jan Shatabdi Express, Dehradun Express, Prayagraj Link Express, Dehradun Shatabdi Express, Varanasi–Dehradun Express, Dehradun–Amritsar Express, Doon Express, Mussoorie Express, Kathgodam Express, Nanda Devi Express Kochuveli–Dehradun Superfast Express and Rapti Ganga Express.

-The station is the Inter State Bus Terminal (ISBT), which is 4.5 kilometre from the bus stand and the main taxi stand.
+The station is the Inter State Bus Terminal (ISBT), which is 4+1/2 km from the bus stand and the main taxi stand.

-The nearest airport to the station is the Jolly Grant Airport, about 24 kilometers from the station.
+The nearest airport to the station is the Jolly Grant Airport, about 24 km from the station.

 It is the last station on the Northern railway line in the area.

 History

 The Haridwar–Dehradun line, which was the continuation of the branch line of Oudh and Rohilkhand Railway from Laksar on the main line to Haridwar, was opened in 1900.
 Dehradun was the terminus of this 48 mi long line.
 The railway track between Haridwar and Dehradun was sanctioned on 18 November 1896.
 It was constructed between 1897 and 1899, and was opened for rail traffic on 1 March 1900.
 The construction of the railway station had a huge impact on the town of Dehra.
 Pensioners, European settlers and several other people were attracted to the town due to its pleasant climate.
 The railway line provided them easy connectivity to other parts of India.
 The railway line was also responsible for the steep increase in the export of rice, timber and limestone from the town.

 There were plans to further extend railway services from this railway station to Mussoorie.
 The first attempt in this regard was made in 1896 but could not succeed.
 The project was initiated again in 1921, when the Mussoorie Electric Tramway Company Ltd was formed to set up a tram line from Dehradun to Mussoorie.
 The tram line was to start from the railway station and reach Mussoorie passing through Rajpur road, Dilaram Bazaar, Rajpur, Makherti, Oak-Grove, Fairlawn and Barlowganj.
 Work began and two stations were built on the line: one in Dilaram Bazaar and another near Parade Ground.
 The project was then scheduled to be completed by 1925 at an estimated cost of Rs 36 lakh, however the prices were expected to come down by 30 to 40% due to a steep fall in iron and steel prices at that time.
 But the tunnel at Jharipani is supposed to have caved in, killing a few workers.
 This combined with political unrest and the alleged embezzlement of funds by company officials eventually lead to the project being abandoned.